fzenk/fzenker/content/authors/admin/_index.md

 title: Fred Zenker
 ---

-I am a PhD candidate in the Department of Second Language Studies at the University of Hawaiʻi at Mānoa.
-My areas of interest include second language acquisition, morphosyntax, psycholinguistics, learner corpus research, language testing, and instructed second language learning.
-My dissertation research examines the processing of relative clauses in L1/L2 English, Korean, and Mandarin.
-I also have experience teaching undergraduate and graduate students in courses on general linguistics and second language acquisition.
+Hello!
+I am a recent graduate from the PhD program in the Department of Second Language Studies at the University of Hawaiʻi at Mānoa.
+My research is primarily concerned with investigating how learners (a) develop implicit knowledge about the morphosyntax of a nonnative language and (b) process sentences in that language in real time.
+I have experience teaching courses on general linguistics and second language acquisition to both undergraduate and graduate students.
+I also have a strong background in teaching English to speakers of other languages.
+I am currently working as an Adjunct Instructor in the Intensive English Program at Green River College in Auburn, WA.